PolitecnicoDAW-2019/Pract3-Pizzeria-Roberto/README.md

 - [x] Parse preconfigured pizzas to pizza model
 - [ ] Recheck pizzaModelToHTML and try to improve the code
-- [ ] Change reduce to for...of (¿ don't remember what I wanted to mean here)
 - [x] Add Pizzas to shopping cart
 - [x] Remove Pizzas from shopping cart
 - [x] Create Ingredients.json